Do you want to know where the distinct smell comes from when you’re around your favorite strain of cannabis?

 Most commercial cannabis strains have a high level of Myrcene.
 If you buy a commercial strain, you have about a 40 percent chance that the cannabis plant will be myrcene-dominant.

-The most common strains that contain the terpene are:
+The most common cannabis strains that contain myrcene are:

 - White Widow — This strain has an exceptionally high myrcene content.
 Known for producing energizing and euphoric effects, it also has a high THC content.